idyll-lang/idyll/packages/idyll-template-projects/templates/multipage/README.md

 ## Creating a post

 Navigate to the posts directory and run `idyll create --template ../template/ --no-install`.

+Using the `idyll create` command without these additional arguments will work, but the above will automatically follow the default structure of the multipage post.
+If you do not use these arguments, your build files will go to `posts/name-of-post/build` instead of `docs/name-of-post`.

 ## Developing a post locally